 Appropriate Vaccine Usage

-This is a measure of the percentage of long-term stay residents who were vaccinated against pneumonia and flu.
+This is a measure of the percent of long-term stay patients who were vaccinated against pneumonia and flu.

 Residents Maintain Autonomy

-This indicates the percent of residents that needed additional assistance with activities of daily living over time.
+This tells you the percentage of patients who required more assistance with activities of daily living over time.